laminas-api-tools/api-tools-rest/README.md

 ### User Configuration

-The top-level key used to configure this module is `zf-rest`.
+The top-level key used to configure this module is `api-tools-rest`.

 #### Key: Controller Service Name

-Each key under `zf-rest` is a controller service name, and the value is an array with one or more of the following keys.
+Each key under `api-tools-rest` is a controller service name, and the value is an array with one or more of the following keys.

 ##### Sub-key: `collection_http_methods`